DA0-DA0/dao-dao-ui/packages/proposal-module-adapter/README.md

 available proposal modules and proposal ID of the relevant proposal so that the correct adapter can be chosen and its interface passed down to descendant components.
-You will also need to pass some options, like the contract address of the DAO's `cw-core` contract, as well as some commonly used components, like `Logo` and `Loader`.
+You will also need to pass some options, like the contract address of the DAO's core contract, as well as some commonly used components, like `Logo` and `Loader`.

 ```tsx